 This document is in two parts.
 The first part is this prospectus supplement, which describes the specific terms of this offering.
 The second part, the accompanying prospectus, gives more general information, some of which may not apply to this offering.
-You should read the entire prospectus supplement, including the accompanying prospectus and the documents incorporated by reference.
+You should read this entire document, including the prospectus supplement, the accompanying prospectus and the documents incorporated herein by reference.
 In the event that the description of the offering varies between this prospectus supplement and the accompanying prospectus, you should rely on the information contained in this prospectus supplement.

 This prospectus supplement and the accompanying prospectus contain, or incorporate by reference, forward-looking statements.
-Such forward-looking statements should be considered together with the cautionary statements and important factors included or referred to in this prospectus supplement, the accompanying prospectus and the documents incorporated by reference.
-Please see "Cautionary language regarding forward-looking statements" in this prospectus supplement and "A Warning About Forward-Looking Statements" in the accompanying prospectus.
+Such forward-looking statements should be considered together with the cautionary statements and important factors included or referred to in this prospectus supplement, the accompanying prospectus and the documents incorporated herein by reference.
+Please see "Cautionary language regarding forward-looking statements" in this prospectus supplement and "A warning about forward-looking statements" in the accompanying prospectus.

-In this prospectus supplement, the terms "MPT", "MPW", "we", "Company", "us", "our" and "Medical Properties" refer to Medical Properties Trust, Inc. and its subsidiaries, unless otherwise expressly stated or the context otherwise requires.
+In this prospectus supplement, the terms "MPT," "MPW," "we," "Company," "us," "our" and "our Company" refer to Medical Properties Trust, Inc. and its subsidiaries, unless otherwise expressly stated or the context otherwise requires.